The Interim Cofounder™

 I can review your website or decks.
 Maybe you need leads, introductions, resources or details of articles or webinars relevant to your current challenges.
 Or I can chat through a decision, discuss strategies, and more.

-Weekly advisory and mentoring calls plus research, analysis and review
+Regular advisory and mentoring calls plus research, analysis and review

-Our weekly 60-minute calls are a fantastic time to delve into your current challenges, catch up and review how things are going.
+Our regular calls are a fantastic time to delve into your current challenges, catch up and review how things are going.
 I want to listen, guide you and help avoid common pitfalls.
 Together we will discover new growth opportunities and instil renewed vigour to help move your startup to the next level.

 Kick-off deep-dive call, and full business, deck and website review